Overview: Spanish schooner Diamante

 HAS IT BEEN FOUND?

-This may be a wreck, which Dr. Spence first found over thirty years ago, that is located in roughly 18 feet of water about 500 yards inshore of the outer shoal of Cape Romain.
-The wreck is just under 4 nautical miles from the nearest land (Cape Island) and slightly over 5 miles from the site of the old windmill on Mill Island.
-For various reasons, relatively little work was ever completed on this wreck site by Spence and his people, even though he felt it had great potential.
+The Diamante may well be one of three co-mingled wrecks, which Dr. Spence first found over thirty years ago.
+The co-mingled wreckage is located in roughly 18 feet of water about 500 yards inshore of the outer shoal of Cape Romain.
+The wrecks are just under 4 nautical miles from the nearest land (Cape Island) and slightly over 5 miles from the site of the old windmill on Mill Island.
+For various reasons, almost no work was ever done on this multiple wreck site by Dr. Spence and his people, even though Dr. Spence has always believed it had great potential.
+The reason Dr. Spence is now convinced that there are at least three wrecks at this location and not just one, as he originally thought, is that three sets of totally different anchors have been found at the site and a close examination of the artifacts shows that they span from the late 1600s (some Spanish coins) to the 1850s (a bottle, hull sheathing, etc.).
+He has long wanted to work this site, as he believes there is much to be found, and he is finally going to be able to work it as he desires under an agreement he signed in March with Galleon Quest (see: www.GalleonQuest.io).

-If the wreck is indeed that of the Diamante (and her general date and location somewhat support that theory) then the nature of her cargo, and the lack of artifacts associated with the slave trade, seem to support her being an outright pirate and not a slaver.
+If one of the wrecks is indeed that of the Diamante (and some of the artifacts and location certainly support that theory) then the nature of her cargo, and the lack of artifacts associated with the slave trade, seem to support her being a pirate or a privateer and not a slaver.
 Remember, the Diamante was off the waters of South Carolina when she gave the story of being “bound to the coast of Africa.”
 At that time, slavery was an acceptable institution in South Carolina.
 By implying that the ship was being used in the slave trade, her intentions would have been acceptable (albeit illegal) to South Carolinians hearing the story, and it would have helped the Diamante account for her armament and her large crew, without attracting undue attention.

-NOTE ONE: As some cargo was salvaged immediately after her loss, it is likely that admiralty court records could shed some additional light on the character of the Diamante.
-An advertisement by the Spanish consul requesting persons to turn over salvaged material to him also indicates that diplomatic records (consular dispatches) should be reviewed.
+NOTE ONE: As some items were salvaged from the Diamante immediately after her loss, it was hoped that admiralty court records could shed some additional light on her character and cargo, but so far those records haven’t been located.
+An advertisement by the Spanish consul requesting persons to turn over salvaged material to him also indicates that diplomatic records (consular dispatches) might contain some useful information.

-NOTE TWO: Among the artifacts recovered were a musket barrel, two lock plates for flintlock muskets, and a number of pieces of “grape shot”.
-One of the lock plates was marked “Brook”, “Brooks” or “Brooke”.
+NOTE TWO: Among the artifacts recovered were a musket barrel, two lock-plates for flintlock muskets, two intact flintlock pistols, and a number of cannon balls of different sizes (including sizes for cannons larger than the two that were recovered).
+One of the lock-plates was marked “Brook”, “Brooks” or “Brooke”.
 There was a London arms manufacturer by the name of Brooke.
-The remains of an ornate clock, crystal decanter stoppers, pewter plates, silver plates, and some coins were also found on the wreck.
+The remains of an ornate clock, crystal decanter stoppers, pewter cups, plates and bowls, silver plates, and some coins were also found on the wreck.
+Sixty bronze crucifixes were found when when some test holes were dug on the wreck over a two day period.
+The crucifixes appear to be French.
+Because they were widely scattered around the wreck site, its thought they were cargo and that there was originally at least a large crate of them.
+That means there could easily be thousands of them, as have been found on a several other shipwrecks.

 This is one of several pages dealing with the Spanish schooner Diamante, which was shipwrecked in 1816 while bound from Cuba to Africa with a “valuable cargo” and a “considerable sum of money.”
 In 2012, underwater archaeologist Dr. E. Lee Spence filed a claim in Federal District Court against a number of unidentified shipwrecks that he had previously discovered outside of the State three mile limit at Cape Romain, South Carolina.
 Although still officially unidentified, based on the historical descriptions of where she was lost, it is reasonable to believe that one of the wrecks (if not this one, then another one) that Dr. Spence has found will eventually prove to be that of the Diamante.
 Spence’s claim was made under both the law of salvage and the law of finds and was against both the recovered wreckage and the wreckage in situ.
-The Court ruled that Spence was the “true and exclusive owner of the abandoned wreckage” (which includes all of the shipwrecks that he had found in the specific area designated in his court filing), which means he is already the legal owner of any and all shipwreck gold, silver, cannons, hulls, engines, rigging, and other artifacts on all of the those wrecks that he has found in his claim area, including all of the material which has yet to be salvaged.
-His work is being funded by United Gold Explorations Limited.
-To learn more about shipwrecks in general, check out Spence’s page on Facebook.
-This contains speculation and forward thinking and is not and should not be considered part of any offering memorandum.
+The Court ruled that Spence was the “true and exclusive owner of the abandoned wreckage” (which includes all of the shipwrecks that he had found in the specific area designated in his court filing), which means he is already the legal owner of any and all shipwreck gold, silver, cannons, hulls, engines, rigging, and other artifacts on all of the those wrecks that he has found in his claim area.
+Under his Agreement with Galleon Quest he will be splitting the recovery with them.
+This page contains speculation and forward thinking and is not and should not be considered part of any offering memorandum.